Sevada797/orb_sqli_dumper/README.md

 SELECT col1, col2 FROM users LIMIT 10000
 ```

-- Large result sets (>1 million characters) may crash your system or spike memory.
-Try to stick to ~10,000 rows.
+- I set <1 million characters for binary_search function, cause it would've crash your system set it I higher, so use e.g. LIMIT 10000 for your queries, cause if they return max dumping will fail.
 - The default ASCII char range is [32–126]; anything outside returns as `?`.

 ---